amiller2978/UdacityTravelApp/README.md

 To use this application clone or download the repo, then run npm -i

-Then create a .nev file with the following information:
+Then create a .ENV file with the following information:

 PORT=3000
 GEONAMES_API_ID=your username